 Is it a good idea to do a credit report freeze?

 A credit report freeze can be an effective long-term tool to help keep your identity protected.
-If you’re planning on making a major purchase that requires financing in the near future, you may want to lift the freeze while you’re rate shopping to make sure the creditor’s approval decision is made on comprehensive information.
+If you intend to make a major purchase that requires financing in the near future, you may want to lift the freeze while you’re rate shopping to make sure the creditor’s approval decision is made on comprehensive information.
 Remember that it takes a few days for the lift to go into effect after you request it, so plan ahead.

 While a credit report security freeze is helpful in many situations, it does come with some limitations.
 It does not get you out of prescreened credit offers.
-In order to accomplish that, you’ll have to either call (888) 5OPTOUT or visit OptOutPrescreen.com.
+To accomplish that, you’ll have to either call (888) 5OPTOUT or visit OptOutPrescreen.com.

 Credit freeze also won’t cover all of your bases in the event your identity is compromised.
 It doesn’t monitor your financial accounts, so you still need to do that on your own.
 If you’re worried that your personal or financial information has been stolen from a data breach, but not necessarily used yet, there is some action you can take.